bonitasoft/bonita-doc/md/cmis.md

 # CMIS

+## Overview

 Content Management Interoperability Services (CMIS) is an open standard that allows different content management systems to inter-operate over the Internet.

 CMIS provides a common data model covering typed files and folders with generic properties that can be set or read.
 There is a set of services for adding and retrieving documents ('objects').
 There may be an access control system, a checkout and version control facility, and the ability to define generic relations.

 Two protocol bindings are defined, one using WSDL and SOAP and another using REST, using the AtomPub convention.
 The model is based on common architectures of document management systems.